hongshuochen/2021Fall-EE538-HW3/README.md

 - Write several tests using GTest for your function in [tests/q2_student_test.cc](tests/q2_student_test.cc).

 Part 2: (10 pts) \
+Assume all parameters in class `Point` are public.
 Assume all constructors and function `PrintPoint()` are given.
 (You do not need to implement `PrintPoint()`) \
 Assume the destructor will not be called.